Waiting List Information

 - If you are a graduate student and you did not get a housing assignment or missed the allocation process, apply to the waiting list.

-- Any vacancies remaining after the first and second rounds of the allocation will be assigned to students on the waiting list.
+- Any vacancies remaining after the allocation will be assigned to students on the waiting list.

-- Check the Dates & Deadlines page to be sure that you know when to apply to the waiting list that corresponds to your housing need.
+- Check the Dates & Deadlines page to be sure that you know when to apply to the waiting list that corresponds to your housing needs.

 - Applications are considered in the order they are received—on a first-come, first-served basis.